jt

 Behind the scenes: How WizzMe has been a total failure

-A year ago, I started learning SwiftUI by building a small app called "WizzMe".
-It started as an over-a-weekend Hello World project that soon turned to be an April Fool project due to a kinda-perfect-timing.
-Here's the story of this project's failure.
+A year ago, I started learning SwiftUI by building a small app called “WizzMe”.
+It started as an over-a-weekend Hello World project that soon turned into an April Fool project due to a kinda-perfect timing.
+Here’s the story of this project’s failure.

-We tend to read thousands of articles, podcasts and videos about successful projects because these are the kind of motivational content that shines the most.
-But reading failures and understanding the reasons behind is also teaching some good lesson on the long-term.
+We tend to read thousands of articles, podcasts, and videos about successful projects because that’s the kind of motivational content that shines the most.
+But reading failures and understanding the reasons behind them is also a good lesson on the long term.

 Genesis

-Back in 2018, I was very active in the maker community, either talking with peers, discovering and reviewing their products or even sharing my own products.
+Back in 2018, I was very active in the maker community — talking with peers, discovering and reviewing their products, sharing my own.

-But with time, I invested less and less time on my side projects, going from dozens a few years ago to zero nowadays.
-Reasons are pretty simple: I've lost motivation, I feel like the maker commuity evolved from passionate to a toxic result-oriented growth-hacky thing, thus investing more on my day-to-day life.
+But with time, I invested less and less time in my side projects, going from dozens a few years ago to zero nowadays.
+Reasons are pretty simple: I lost motivation, the maker community evolved from passionate to a toxic result-oriented growth-hacky thing, and I invested more in my day-to-day life.

 That’s where the story of WizzMe begins.

-Remember, it's the time where Product Hunt was very hype. iPhone just got fully redesigned with no more home button.
+Remember, it’s the time when Product Hunt was very hype. iPhone just got fully redesigned with no more home button.
 That kind of year in tech.
-Like 2024 is for XX with AI, 2018 was XX with no bezel.
+Like 2024 is for AI, 2018 was for no-bezel.

-At first, I wanted to make a "funny" April Fool shop website called "Bezel-less t-shirt" where I would sell a unique product: Marcel tank top.
+At first, I wanted to make a funny April Fool shop website called “Bezel-less t-shirt” where I’d sell a unique product: a Marcel tank top.
 Yes.
 So French, right?

-The very first draft of Shopless clothes, the 24-hour long shop that would sell a unique shirt.
+shopless-eshop The very first draft of Shopless clothes — the 24-hour-long shop that would sell a unique shirt.

-In the last moments before April 1st 2018, I thought it would've been a very bad joke that would have mislead people.
-And that's how that first April Fool project idea was ready to thrown away.
+In the last moments before April 1st 2018, I thought it would’ve been a very bad joke that would have misled people.
+That’s how that first April Fool project idea was thrown away.

-You're right, I rambled.
-Back in May 2018, I started drafting a April Fool To-Do List for the upcoming years.
-And that's where WizzMe started to take shape.
+You’re right, I rambled.
+Back in May 2018, I started drafting an April Fool to-do list for the upcoming years.
+That’s where WizzMe started to take shape.

 The discussion (with myself) went like:

-Wouldn't be fun to have MSN Messenger back, just for 24 hours?
+Wouldn’t it be fun to have MSN Messenger back, just for 24 hours?

 Yes!

-Not until early 2023 where I decided to give a shot to SwiftUI (Apple language to build apps for their platforms).
-I challenged myself to build a very MVP-ish version of the app with authentication, friendship, chat, wizz and notifications.
-Not to mention that design and experience was not part of that MVP.
+Not until early 2023, when I decided to give a shot to SwiftUI (Apple’s language to build apps for their platforms).
+I challenged myself to build a very MVP-ish version of the app with authentication, friendship, chat, wizz, and notifications.
+Not to mention that design and experience were not part of that MVP.

 Then I felt very confused about whether it was a good idea or not, because there’s IP behind wizz and winks (you know, those short videos we were sending to each other like the dancing pig).
 And Microsoft is a very huge corp.
 Moreover, the app was a very basic chat app with close to no design.

-And then I decided to leave the app as is, on the side.
+I decided to leave the app as-is, on the side.
 Having proven to myself I could make a basic iOS app was enough.

 2024 and the revival of WizzMe (now Concizz)

-Long story short about the rebranding (if we can call this like that): the app couldn't be published on the App Store because the name was already in use, thus forcing me to switch to the alternative codename: Concizz.
+Long story short about the rebranding: the app couldn’t be published on the App Store because the name was already in use, forcing me to switch to the alternative codename: Concizz.

-During the first quarter of 2024, I invested a lot of time to make Concizz usable for a long life of one-day, before self-sabotaging itself the night after, by making code more robust (even if it's still very dirty), designing a better interface inspired from few Figma files available out there and implementing those winks we mentioned earlier.
+During Q1 2024, I invested a lot of time to make Concizz usable for a long life of one day, before self-sabotaging itself the night after.
+I made the code more robust (even if it’s still very dirty), designed a better interface inspired by a few Figma files available out there, and implemented those winks.
 So you could feel the MSN Messenger nostalgia.

-Early March 2024, I set up a plan to release the app with a schedule to respect so the app would be available on time on the App Store.
+Early March 2024, I set up a plan to release the app with a schedule so it would be available on time on the App Store.

-I would record a (very) short trailer to share on Twitter, followed by a sequence of timelapse of me coding the app with a rythm of one-per-day until April 1st.
+I would record a (very) short trailer to share on Twitter, followed by a sequence of timelapses of me coding the app at a rhythm of one-per-day until April 1st.

 Alas, as it was hugely predictable (afterwards), Apple refused to publish the app for two reasons.
-The first was because of the lack of features available to customers, which I definitely would agree if it was a real app.
-The second was because the use of content that I was not licensed to use, which is the sad truth.
+First, lack of features available to customers — which I’d agree with if it was a real app.
+Second, the use of content I was not licensed to use, which is the sad truth.

-I still kept the plan going on, sharing one video a day, even if Apple decided to refuse the app release, and rather switched to releasing an article detailing the story behind that failure instead of a link to the App Store.
+I still kept the plan going on, sharing one video a day even after Apple refused, and switched to releasing an article detailing the story behind that failure instead of a link to the App Store.

 Now what?

-I'll leave you with a little snippet I've written back on January 31st, 2024 about Concizz:
+I’ll leave you with a little snippet I wrote on January 31st, 2024 about Concizz:

 April is approaching very fast and what better timing could be than April 1st for this app?